sage-code/eve/manual/databases.md

 ```

 ## Data Transactions
 Data model can work with transactions.
 We can start a transaction manually then we can make multiple modifications in the tables.
-After all modifications are done we can commit or rollback changes.
+After all modifications are ready we can commit or rollback changes.
 Notice transactions are always clean.
 Nobody can read data that is not committed to disk.

 ## Working with multiple tables
 We can scan many tables in the same time.
 We can have nested cycles and we can decide when to update or discard changes.
 Nothing is saved until we apply "commit".
 If no commit is issued the changes are automatically committed when we close the model.